LeonMrBonnie/altv-os-interactions/README.md

 This resource provides an easy way to create and remove interactions.

-You can either use the exported functions from this resource, or call the events.

 ## Installing Dependencies / Installation

 **I cannot stress this enough.
 Ensure you have NodeJS 13+ or you will have problems.**